Skip to Content

 A smaller waterfall along Grimes Creek

-Side Profile of the second waterfall at Grimes Glen Park
+Side Profile of the second waterfall

-Grimes Glen Waterfall with creek in foreground
+Grimes Glen Waterfall with creek in the foreground

-The second waterfall at Grimes Glen Park running low in fall
+The second waterfall running low in fall

-Women walking through Grimes Glen Creek to get to the second waterfall in the park
+Two women walking through Grimes Glen Creek to get to the second waterfall in the park

 Kristen and her mom making their way to the second waterfall